kennethloeffler/anatta/README.md

 ## Introduction

 WorldSmith is an [entity-component-system](https://en.wikipedia.org/wiki/Entity–component–system) for Roblox Studio.
-It allows **components** to be tied to instances (which represent **entities**).
+It allows **components** to be tied to instances (which can be thought of as representing **entities**).
 Components consist *only of data* - all behavior lives in the **systems**.
 WorldSmith's interface allows a game creator to give an instance as many different components as he or she wishes; in this way, game objects can be built with extremely varied and customizable behavior with no dependency issues, and changing/adding behaviors is often as simple as editing a few component parameters/adding new components, including during runtime \[!].

 ### Requiring the EntityManager module
 EntityManager must be required by both the server and client.